 UI stands for User Interface.
 Essentially, the user interface is the layout of how a website or an app looks when you use it.
 It can consist of the buttons you click on, the way the text appears on the page, the images, sliders, and all the rest of the items that the user can interact with.
 This can also include the layout, transitions, any animations that may occur on the interface, as well as any micro-transactions.
 Any visual element, interaction, or animation on a website or application needs to be designed and that is what UI does.

 A very good example of quality UI design is the website for Mailchimp.
 Creating newsletters and email campaigns can be a very tedious and confusing process, especially when you’re first starting.
 To make this simpler, Mailchimp provides users with a beautiful interface that is easy to navigate and understand.
 There are plenty of user guides if you get stuck and clear calls to action to help new users.

 |$20 class or $39 subscription

 The Best Online UX/UI Design Courses

 Created by: Springboard | Cost: $5900-$8200 | Duration: 9-months (15-20 hours a week)

-Unlike some other courses on our list, the UX/UI offered by Springboard, you’ll build your project.
+Unlike some other courses on our list, in the UX/UI offered by Springboard, you’ll build your project.
 This means that at the end of the course, you will have a multi-page design that you can add to your UX portfolio.
-Through this course, you’ll learn the whole design process from conducting interviews, to producing wireframes and building a testable prototype.
-Along with the course, you have a personal mentor that you will have weekly meetings to help you through the course.
+Through this course, you’ll learn the whole design process from conducting interviews to producing wireframes and building a testable prototype.
+Along with the course, you have a personal mentor with that you will have weekly meetings to help you through the course.
 While the cost of the course is high, the mentoring and completed project at the end may make it worth it for many people.
 It’s one of the most comprehensive UX courses on the market and you can choose between UX and UI or just UX.